marie230/DevOpsCrudApp/README.md

 If you've pushed something to the ``development`` branch, open:
 - http://localhost:8080/job/Development/
-On this link you can see the deployment pipeline for the ``development environment`` running.
+On this link you can see the deployment pipeline for the ``Development Environment`` running.

 If you've pushed something to the ``master`` branch, open:
 - http://localhost:8080/job/Production/
-On this link you can see the deployment pipeline for the ``production environment`` running.
+On this link you can see the deployment pipeline for the ``Production Environment`` running.

 #### Step 6
 If the Jenkins Pipeline has finished running and the deployment was completed successfully, you can go to
-- http://hero-app-development.de/ on the created VM ``development-environment`` if you have deployed to the ``development environment``.
+- http://hero-app-development.de/ on the created VM ``development-environment`` if you have deployed to the ``Development Environment``.
-- http://hero-app-production.de/ on the created VM ``production-environment`` if you have deployed to the ``production environment``.
+- http://hero-app-production.de/ on the created VM ``production-environment`` if you have deployed to the ``Production Environment``.

 #### Step 7
 To see a visualisation of the monitoring metrics recorded with ``Prometheus``, you can go to http://localhost:3000/dashboards on